49th Annual Spring Lecture Series

 Guy David, Université de Paris-Sud (Orsay)

-Title: Counterexamples involving elliptic measure and Canto sets
+Title: Counterexamples involving elliptic measure and Cantor sets

 Abstract: We’ll describe examples of Cantor sets or snowflakes and elliptic operators for which the elliptic measure on the given set is equivalent to the natural Hausdorff measure.
 This is joint work with Jeznach, Julia, Mayboroda, and Perstneva.